lobbyview/LobbyViewPythonPackage/README.md

 This module also defines several custom exceptions to handle errors that may occur when interacting with the LobbyView API.

+Note: This repo is pre-release and our expected time table is November 2024 for a release that's ready for widespread public use.

 # Instructions

 Import a lobbyview token using os and dotenv